-I hold digital office hours on TBD.
-There is a Zoom link at the top of our course Moodle page for you to enter these office hours.
+I hold weekly digital student hours.
+There is a link at the top of our course Moodle page for you to enter these office hours.

 These time frames are the most ideal for us to communicate synchronously.
 If you would like to communicate synchronously (by phone, course chat, or video conference) but these times don't work for your scheduled, send me an e-mail and we can set up a different day and/or time to do so.